saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 </TabItem>
 <TabItem value="SteamDeck">

 Follow the instructions for setting up crash reporting in Windows.
-The Steam Deck will not show the CrashReportClient after a crash so there will be no option for users to click the send button.
-To enable sending `-Unattendded` can be added to the launch options for the game.
-Please note this option sends crash reports without user intervention or knowledge like how the Windows client would normally allow.
+The Steam Deck will not show the CrashReportClient after a crash, so there will be no option for users to click the send button.
+To enable sending, `-Unattendded` can be added to the launch options for the game.
+This option sends crash reports without user intervention or knowledge, like the Windows client normally allows.

 </TabItem>
 </Tabs>